gwbond/pushover-control/README.md

 To invoke this program with an unregistered desktop device use the following command line.
 Pushover will return a device ID for the registered device.
-Be sure to record the ID, because it is needed for subsequent invocations (see invoceation below this one).
+Be sure to record the ID, because it is needed for subsequent invocations (see invocation below this one).
 Note that a desktop license for the registered device must be purchased from Pushover before the device's five day trial expires.